#279: Modern Python Developer's Toolkit Transcript

 40:00 But also confusing to people.
 And on Linux, who knows, it depends on your version, right?
 Yeah, for example, if you want to install a different version of Python, you can install it using, well, just some standard Python installation.
 But Python is much better because it lets you easily switch between versions.
 So if you're using just the latest byte on all the time, it might not be as big of a deal for you.
 But for example, I'm working on different projects, one project is using Python 3.61 is using Python 3.8.
 And I want to find a way to easily switch between those two versions, that's what I would use pi n for.
 So we install pi n.
 And then you say, pi n, installed 3.8 point three, and that's going to install this version of Python.
 And then I say pi pi and installed 2.7.
 And it's going to install 2.7 as well, it's going to be different than the system one, it's going to be managed by pi f.
 And now let's say I'm working on a project with Python 2.7, all I have to do is to say pi n global 2.7.
 And just like that, my global Python version is 2.7.
 Yeah, I wasn't aware of this feature pi envy, where you can basically shadow what Python means on your machine, and cyclists.
 So with pineview, install the different pythons, you could have, you know, 373839, maybe if you get if it'll pull the beta version to seven, but then you can say, pi envy, global Python, three, six, pi envy global Python, three, eight.
 And then if you just type the word Python, that means that version you set it to, which is pretty awesome, actually.
 Yeah, it is.
 And it's actually done in a pretty clever way.
 So it's using the system of shims, or how's it pronounced, that basically it prepends to your PATH variable, this pi and Python versions.
 So whenever you type Python, your computer is gonna look for Python, binary.
 And it's going to find on your path, this shamed version, this child version is going to use this one.
 But the nice non intrusive version two that lets you get some version that the version that you want onto your system.
 And then then you went on, I think you were using virtual just V and V, not the built in virtual environment capabilities up height.
 And I showed how to use the V and V module from Python, because well, it's built in Python.
 So that's the easiest way, but I'm not using this in my daily work.
 And so I wanted to show, I think I'm using visual fish right now, which is a rapid over which one vironment right.
 But it works in the fish shell?
 Yeah, yeah, it's the same as visual and when visual and wrapper for non fish shells.
 And what I really like about this is that it has a set of commands to list all your virtual environments to create them to remove them.
 And so it's much easier to manage those environments.
 And I prefer it to have like one separate folder for all of those.
 Yeah.
 And I also wanted to show people that are different tools than the building Python module, because I see a lot of people who are teaching Python, they show the built in Python tools, but there's a lot of other cool tools that you can use, and maybe you like them more.
 Yeah, for sure.
 And then the last thing you talked about here was pip x, which we already covered.
 So I don't want to spend too much time on it really.
 Although I do want to throw out one tip for people that cuz something that was been driving me crazy about pip x is I installed Python through homebrew, which is the best way maybe I should be using pi m.
 But for whatever reason, that's what I've been doing.
 So it's it's that way.
 And when the homebrew upgrades Python, pip x, virtual environments become invalid for some reason, I don't know why.
 But with pip x, you can just do a pip x, reinstalled dash, reinstall all that reinstall dash all and it'll basically tear them all down or recreate them.
 So that'll kind of fix when these these like shims get out of sync with pip x and whatnot.
 So maybe that'll help some folks out there.
 But yeah, that's a cool tool.
 Next up, we've got our runtime, here's pythons picked.
 We've got our editor all set up.
 Now it's time to start creating projects.
 And you already mentioned cookie cutter, but cookie cutter was what came to mind here, right?
 Yeah.
 So I was thinking, because people are wondering what's the people are often asking, what's the best way to structure Python project?
 And pretty much there is no no best way.
 But if you really don't know where to start, there is this tool called cookie cutter.
 And basically what it does is you provide it with some templates that someone created before you, and it's gonna generate a scaffolding of the project for you.
 But it's gonna actually ask you some questions on the way so if someone was giving you the option of different databases cookie cutter, it's gonna ask you do you want to use MySQL?
 Do you want to use Postgres?
 Do you want to use SQL lite?
 And depending on what your answer is, cookie cutter will define a different config file.
 So all those things have to be first defined by the person who created the template.
 So cookie cutter doesn't do

 45:00 In the magic, but if you're new, you can go to cookie cutter website, and you will find some very popular templates that say, for a Django project or for a Python package or for a flask project, you can take the most popular one provided to the cookie cutter, and it will generate base for your project that many, many people before you has have used that is usually very well documented.
 It has some hints, like, well, how to set up ci, or how to deploy some stuff.
 Yeah, those are really, really nice.
 And I guess it depends on what you're building.
 But often, you know, if you're building a package, you want to have a setup, py, and various other things that go along with that, right.
 And it'll automatically pre populate that when you just run cookie cutter, you know, create me a package, a Python package thing that's called this.
 Yeah, it's really nice.
 I like it quite a bit.
 Again, those are super, they can be super opinionated.
 So depending on how, how much you align with what they're trying to do, it may work well or not.
 But there's many, many different templates.
 So you can even just search GitHub for them.
 And just point cookie cutter at a GitHub repo long as that repo is public, and has, basically is a template.
 Yep, exactly.
 And as you heard, they are very opinionated, but in my opinion, it's opinionated, it's much easier to find a cookie cutter template and actually remove stuff then to start from scratch.
 And when you're staring at your blank editor, trying to come up with some ideas, how to set up things.
 Yeah, absolutely.
 I totally agree.
 Find a good v cutter template and roll with that as well.
 Maybe even sets up things like black and pre commit hooks and so on for you.
 Yeah, exactly.
 Many templates already follow some good practices for installing some linting and formatting tools for you.
 Yeah, another thing that you spoke about is the repple, the read eval print loop, you know, what you get when you just type Python, and just type in Python is okay, but honestly, it's, it leaves a lot to be desired.
 Like, even just up arrow in through your history, it repeats the line, if you wrote a block of three, three lines, like you got to like re arrow through them to get to if you want to go back to that group, right, that's kind of annoying.
 So there's other options that you can use for your rebels that you suggest you're talking about, at least, I noticed that a lot of people who do some tutorials or show some presentations about Python, they use the default python repple.
 And if Imagine you're a new person who doesn't know their different Python repple, so you're gonna get stuck with Python repple.
 And as you mentioned, it's not the most user friendly repple I mean, it's there, it's fine to use it.
 And it's not Python core developers job to improve it.
 But there's different tools that you can that are basically a drop in replacement.
 For example, one of them and my favorite one is ipython.
 Basically, that's the Python repple on steroids.
 So you just install it.
 And instead of typing Python, you just type ipython.
 And so there is like almost no change for you.
 And out of the box, you got like syntax highlighting, you got that auto completion, you it's much smarter about when you press enter, because when you start typing a function definition, and you press Enter is going to actually in then the next line, and it's gonna detect that you're still typing this function, not that you just finished typing.
 And for example, you can append a question mark.
 So you will see the signature of a function, or you can append two question marks, you will see the whole whole code source code of a given function.
 So I'm actually using ipython to read the documentation.
 Also, the time is really cool.
 Yeah, I didn't know about this feature.
 This is really cool.
 So if I had a variable, like x equals a string, let me just quote something right.
 Then I hit Enter, then I could say x question mark, it'll say this is a string.
 It's string form is whatever the string is, is length is what it is.
 And it will list out the doc string.
 And yeah, that's super nice that you could just ask it questions about what it can do.
 Very nice.
 Yeah.
 And there's a lot of cool things that you can do.
 For example, you can edit the file.
 And for example, you can tell it to edit command or function.
 And the ipython will try to figure out where this function is defined.
 And if it's from like, some package installed with Pip, it will actually open the file in this vitran environment that contains this given function, and it will let you edit it at it.
 Oh, wow.
 That's pretty awesome.
 Cool.
 So ipython it's definitely there.
-And it's got this kind of Jupiter feel, right?
-It's like, basically a little bit like Jupiter in in the terminal command prompt.
+And it's got this kind of Jupyter feel, right?
+It's like, basically a little bit like Jupyter in in the terminal command prompt.
 But you also talked about two other ones, PT, Python and be Python.
 Yeah.
 So there is PT, Python.
 I think the name stands for prompt toolkit, Python, and B Python.
 They are both much lightweight approach than ipython.
 So there between ipython and Python, they have syntax highlighting, they have some tab completion, but they don't have as many features of as ipython but

 50:00 For example, they have different features.
 I think it's B Python that lets you rewind code.
 So if you type something and you realize you made a mistake, and you can act, and you want to actually undo the last command, because I don't know, you close the file, or you just deleted something from the array, you can actually undo this, there is a keyboard shortcut to undo the last command, and then you can continue working on the file, or whatever.
 So both of them are much better than the built in Python. repple.
 Yeah, I totally agree.
 And if you pull up PT, Python, you can have it in Emacs mode, you can have it in vi mode, you can go and pull up all sorts of things like enable fuzzy completion and all sorts of stuff syntax highlighting, really, really nice.
 I haven't done as much with B Python, but they both seem, you know, much nicer to me, in that you get autocomplete, and you get better editing and whatnot.
 Yeah, so certainly good recommendations there.
 I guess, PES probably not quite as much to discuss with tests in some regard, right.
 Like you said, Okay, well, people are using pi tests, you should probably use PI test that seems to be pretty good consensus these days.
 Yes, it's a pretty solid choice.
 I also explain why it's better to spiders than the built in unit test library.
 I mean, the unit test libraries is pretty good.
 But it also suffers from the same problem as the python repple.
 So it's kind of basic.
 And at the same time, I find it a bit over complicated because you have all those different assert types, while with biters, you just have one asset.
 And basically, that's all you need for most of the time.
 Yeah, one thing that maybe is not as obvious is how to get the test to run in VS Code.
 So that's pretty cool feature of vs. Code, is, I think, when you install Python extension, it's going to ask you what test framework we want to use.
 So you select by test, and then you will have the sidebar with test.
 And then you can just click discover test, and it will go through all through your project and try to find all the tests, all the files and all the functions that are matching the PI test convention.
 And then in the sidebar, you will see all those tests, you can run them, and you will see if it's passing or if it's failing, you can debug them.
 So if the test was failing, it will actually stop in the place where the assertion is failing, or when there is some problem.
 And then actually, if you open this file, in the VS Code, you will see like a small text above each test function that will tell you, you can run it or you can debug it.
 So you don't even have to go to the sidebar, you can just click in your text in your code editor, and you can run the test directly from the test file.
 Yeah, that's super cool.
 And it just runs that one test, right?
 Yeah, exactly.
 Alright.
 Another thing that you suggest that people do is that they write documentation.
 And I guess this, this probably varies depending on what the goal of the project is, if the goal is just like a small little app for just you, maybe doesn't need documentation, but a lot of times it will.
 What was your advice? there?
 You already sort of mentioned auto dock.
 I know, that was for that was a plugin for the extensions.
 But there's also auto dock for API's, right?
 Yeah.
 So for documentation, I recommend pretty standard Sphinx is a very good tool used by many projects.
 And even with the read the doc project, if your project is open source, then you can house your documentation for free.
 So this is really nice.
 So you have documentation I was you, I would use things.
 And then as you mentioned, there is this auto doc plugin that you can add to things and it will automatically generate the documentation for your API, which is really cool. because it saves you a lot of repetitive cult, yeah, right.
 If you're already gonna write it for the help string, in your library, you might as well just get it to write, you know, copy it over there.
 Exactly.
 And there are also some other cool, there are also some other cool plugins like there is one that will actually run tests in your doc strings.
 So if you have a TED, if you have an example of code in your doc string, quite often it can get out of date, because I mean, documentation is often well outdated.
 So we can actually install a plugin that will try to detect code snippets inside the documentation.
 And it will actually run those code snippets comparing it to the next line in the documentation.
 And if it's not matching, it's gonna report you an error.
 Yeah, that's cool.
 So if you've got an example, in your doc string, like, here's how it's supposed to work, and if it doesn't do that, at the problem.
 Nice.
 So one other thing that you did talk about in this section that I thought was worth mentioning is, what should you put into your documentation?
 And you talked about someone Danielle, I don't remember what the last name was, who talks about four different categories?
 You might have like tutorials, how to guides, explanations and references, to help give you some structure to think about what you might write.
 Yeah, so I saw this really good talk from Daniella placida.
 And he